TeskaLabs/asab-webui/doc/authorization.md

 ## Setup

-In the top-level `index.js` of your ASAB UI application, load the Tenant module and add to ConfigDefaults `Authorization` and `Resources` keys with values.
+In the top-level `index.js` of your ASAB UI application, load the Tenant module and add to ConfigDefaults `Authorization` with keys and values.

-`ASAB_Authorization` must be set to `true` to enable the feature
+`Authorize` must be set to `true` to enable the feature

-`ASAB_RBAC_Resource` is used for setting up resource for `rbac` endpoint.
+`Resource` is used for setting up resource for `rbac` endpoint.
 By default is set to `tenant:access`

 <!-- TODO: Set up also BASE_URL, Microservice, Subpaths, etc... -->